-ADT should be started on patients with newly diagnosed with mPCa (Level of evidence 1, Strong recommendation).
-Continuous ADT is the standard of care for patients with mPCa, while intermittent may be considered in select patients.
+ADT should be started on men newly diagnosed with metastatic PCa (Level of evidence 1, Strong recommendation).

+Continuous ADT is the standard of care (SOC) for metastatic PCa, while intermittent may be considered in select patients.

-Androgen receptor signaling plays a key role in the progression of PCa, and thus, de novo mCNPC remains highly driven by testosterone.
-Hence, the primary step in the management of mCNPC, which remains the backbone of treatment for all men with mPCa until death, is ADT.
+Androgen receptor (AR) signaling plays a key role in the progression of PCa, and thus de novo mCNPC remains highly driven by testosterone.
+Hence, the primary step in the management of mCNPC, which remains the backbone of treatment for all men with metastatic PCa until death, is ADT.
 ADT can be achieved by surgical castration (orchiectomy) or pharmacologically with agents that inhibit Leydig cell production of testosterone (gonadotropin-releasing hormone [GnRH] agonists or antagonists).
-The optimal timing of androgen deprivation has been the subject of many trials, with two systematic reviews suggesting early treatment is associated with improved OS and cancer-specific survival and decreases the rate of skeletal events compared to deferred treatment.^{10,11} More importantly, the early treatment of mCNPC with ADT is required if other systemic treatment, such as docetaxel or androgen receptor axis inhibitors, are used.
+The optimal timing of androgen deprivation has been the subject of many trials, with two systematic reviews suggesting early treatment is associated with improved overall and cancer-specific survival and decreases the rate of skeletal events compared to deferred treatment.^{14,15} More importantly, the early treatment of mCNPC with ADT is required if other systemic treatment, such as docetaxel or AR axis inhibitors, are used.

-ADT is associated with side effects and may increase the risk of cardiovascular events, but evidence has been contradictory.
-Intermittent androgen suppression (IAS) that cycles ADT based on PSA values has been shown to improve quality of life; however, continuous ADT should be used in mCNPC and IAS only used as an exception in select patients with close followup.^{12,13} As well, the benefit of combined treatment of mCNPC with additional systemic therapy was demonstrated in the context of continuous ADT.
+ADT is associated with increased side effects and may increase the risk of cardiovascular events, but evidence has been contradictory.
+Intermittent androgen suppression (IAS) that cycles ADT based on PSA values has been shown to improve quality of life; however, continuous ADT should be used in mCNPC and IAS only used as an exception in select patients with close followup.^{16,17} As well, the benefit of combined treatment of mCNPC with additional systemic therapy was demonstrated in the context of continuous ADT.
+The treatment and prevention of adverse events caused by ADT can be found in the CUA guideline entitled, "Canadian Urological Association guideline on androgen deprivation therapy: Adverse events and management strategies."18